richafnu/Viva/Viva/glint/setup/create-new-360-cycle.md

 ## Confidentiality Statements

-You can increase the confidentiality threshold for some feedback provider categories but you can’t decrease the threshold below default values.
+You can increase the confidentiality threshold for some feedback provider categories, but you can’t decrease the threshold less than the default values.

 Dependent on the provider category, provider response information settings, and whether your organization included a privacy policy link in General Settings, the 360 confidentiality statement users see varies.
 [Learn more about Viva Glint 360 privacy and confidentiality](https://go.microsoft.com/fwlink/?linkid=2230922).

 ### Feedback provider response information

 This setting can’t be edited once a cycle is live.
 Choose between:
 - **On** (default): Subjects see feedback providers and if they've responded.
-In reports, subjects see which feedback providers responded per category, but responses are not tied to individual names.
+In reports, subjects see which feedback providers responded per category, but responses aren't tied to individual names.
-- **Off**: Subjects see feedback providers but can’t see whether they've responded.
+- **Off**: Subjects see feedback providers but not whether they've responded.
 In reports, they see only the number of feedback providers who responded.

 :::image type="content" source="media/glint/setup/360-provider-response-info.png"alt-text="Screenshot of the Feedback Provider Response Information window.":::